 Yard

 The largest outdoor space to declutter is most likely your yard.
-Dispose of rusty gardening equipment, broken toys, used tires, scrap lumber, fencing, and other construction material.
+Dispose of rusty gardening equipment, broken toys, used tires, scrap lumber, fencing, and other construction materials.
 Recycle or donate what you can and put the rest in the trash.
 If you have a lot of outdoor clutter or need help managing the job, consider hiring a property maintenance company.
 They can also trim your trees and shrubs and cut the grass too.

 Play Structures